brunobaudry/moodle-local_deepler/README.md

 [Multi-Language Content (v2)](https://moodle.org/plugins/filter_multilang2) is a dependency of this plugin and will not work without it.

 ## Configuration
+see [Coding, Debugging and Contributing](#coding-debugging-and-contributing) if you intend to help improving this plugin, or just if you are an admin and want to do some test in a dedicated sandbox.

 ### Permissions (Moodle capability)